Click on the links for full descriptions. (Links open in new window.)

 We offer, as a small departure from physical puzzles, a book of breathtaking photography by Robert L. Steinberger, Ph.D., each image paired with a haiku by Kate Jones.
 Flashes of Life, The Flower Collection comprises over 100 pages of digital photography, poetic interpretations, and stories.
 It's the first in a series of volumes on different subjects by this great visionary whose legacy will live on in the "flashes of life" he captured during a lifetime of passionate photography.
 You can preview the whole book at the publisher's website, and you can also order it from us as a lifetime treasure, in the best archival quality and now also in a more moderately priced hardcover edition.
 More...

-For their 25th anniversary, we put our three 4-piece mini-puzzles into a single tray, with lots of new challenges plus all the classic symmetries.
-They're tucked in together in a shiny silver frame, each in its own color.
+For their 25th anniversary, we gave our three 4-piece mini-puzzles a single tray, with lots of new challenges plus all the classic symmetries.
+They're tucked in together in an octagonal frame, each in its own color.
 The Tantalizing T, Square and Fair, and U Can Do It, all collaborate in creating delightful new fancies.
 More....